isellsoap/francescoschwarz.com/src/_content/posts/2019-05-16-beyond-tellerrand-2019-duesseldorf.md

 <!--alex disable european-->

-[**‌Fabien Benetou**](https://twitter.com/utopiah/), a WebXR consultant at the Innovation Lab of the European Parliament and a Mozilla Tech Speaker, showed us the state of Virtual and Augmented Reality (VR/AR) in the browser by explaining the technologies surrounding these buzz words.
+[**‌Fabien Benetou**](https://twitter.com/utopiah/) (WebXR consultant at the Innovation Lab of the European Parliament, Mozilla Tech Speaker and working for the UNICEF Innovation fund) showed us the state of Virtual and Augmented Reality (VR/AR) in the browser by explaining the technologies surrounding these buzz words.
 It was kind of a plea for the open-source work done by Mozilla, which I like a lot.

 <!--alex enable european-->